conventional-commits/conventionalcommits.org/content/next/index.md

 ### What writing form should I use?

 We recommend writing a commit description and body using the [imperative](https://en.wikipedia.org/wiki/Imperative_mood) present tense writing form.
 There are a significant number of examples of this writing form for commits: [1](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)[2](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#subject)[3](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project)[4](https://medium.com/@danielfeelfine/commit-verbs-101-why-i-like-to-use-this-and-why-you-should-also-like-it-d3ed2689ef70)[5](https://chris.beams.io/posts/git-commit/#imperative)

+If you are using a verb, such as "update" and "revert" as a type, you may see it as the verb of the imperative phrase only if the change is really trivial.
+For more complex things such as "fix", you should stick to describing what exactly you have done using the imperative form.
+Writing things like _fix: crash on login_ is a huge no-no.

 ## About